TNT4ME/techo-truecolor/README.md

 ![demo gif](https://github.com/nwp8861/techo/blob/main/techo-demo.gif)

+## Fork

+This fork makes Teto's face & hair a bit clearer and translates a few comments to english.

 ## Sublime Overview

 This Python script is simply print text message to stdout like echo or cat command on Linux, but it can decorate your terminal with dotted [Teto](https://kasaneteto.jp/)'s face at that time.